Struggling to Reactivate Inactive Customers? AI Can Help

 3. Leverage the Fear of Missing Out

 Showcase time-sensitive promotions or limited-stock items to add a sense of urgency.
-Utilizing effective customer reactivation strategies like urgency-inducing communication such as 'Just 24 Hours Remaining!' can encourage inactive subscribers and on-the-fence shoppers.
+Utilising effective customer reactivation strategies, such as urgency-inducing communication like 'Just 24 Hours Remaining!', can encourage inactive subscribers and on-the-fence shoppers.

 4. Offer Exclusive Discounts or Incentives

-Tempting special incentives, such as a limited time, 20% coupon on an item that a customer previously viewed, can be effective customer reactivation strategies to spur inactive subscribers back.
+Offering tempting special incentives, such as a limited-time 20% coupon on an item a customer has previously viewed, can be an effective customer reactivation strategy to encourage inactive subscribers to return.

 5. Simplify Account Reactivation

-Make sure it’s easy and convenient for inactive subscribers to come back by offering hands-on education and personalized messaging to lower the entry barriers.
+Make sure it’s easy and convenient for inactive subscribers to come back by offering hands-on education and personalised messaging to lower the entry barriers.

 Crafting Effective Re-Engagement Messaging